 When it comes to diet, you can follow the Argonne Jet Lag diet, where you start to alternate between feast and fast days 4 days before your departure.
 Avoid any food during the flight.
 If this is too hard for you to follow, due to the “fasting day” where you limit your calorie intake to 800 calories a day, I highly suggest you go with a simple fast starting 16-20 hours before your next meal at the new destination.
-Break your fast with a breakfast would be ideal.
+Break your fast with breakfast would be ideal.

 During the flight drink water.
 Due to the dry air, your body loses much more water that you can image, which can lead to dehydration.
 Avoid caffeine and try to sleep.
 If you are not sleeping, try to move as much as possible to promote blood flow and inhibit swelling.
 Were blue light glasses.

 On the arrival try to expose yourself to light as soon as possible, especially in the mornings.
-In addition to that, do a low-intensity exercise accompanied with lots of stretching.
+In addition to that, do a low-intensity exercise accompanied by lots of stretching.
 If possible exercises barefoot to use the grounding effect to further facilitate the synchronization of your circadian rhythm with the new time zone.

 When it comes to supplementation, take 0,5 to 5 mg melatonin one hour before bad time for three days, or until adjusted.
 This will help it taking your sleep-wake cycle and meal schedule back on track.